 FOIA Officers: The Act requires that each public body appoint one or more FOIA Officers who annually complete an electronic training curriculum developed by the Illinois Attorney General's Office.
 Their responsibilities include receiving information requests from the public and sending responses in compliance with FOIA.
-The Board appointed FOIA Officers as defined by the Act are the Executive Director, Director of Finance and Human Resources and Administrative Office Manager.
+The Board appointed FOIA Officers as defined by the Act are the Executive Director and Administrative Office Supervisor.

-Submitting a Request: To review a record, a person must submit a request in writing via personal delivery, mail, e-mail, telefax, or other means available to the public body.
+Submitting a Request: To review a record, a person must submit a request in writing via personal delivery, mail, e-mail, or other means available to the public body.
 The District cannot require that the request be submitted on a standard form or that the requester specify the purpose of a request, except to determine whether the records requested are for a commercial purpose or whether to grant a request for a fee waiver.
 A commercial request is when the requestor seeks to use public records for the sale, resale or solicitation or advertisement for sales or services.